aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/make-zip-archive-flat/_index.md

 ### **Extracting entry's content to memory**

-Aspose.Zip allows to extract the content of zip entry into any writable stream, not only to a file.
+Aspose.Zip allows extracting the content of zip entry into any writable stream, not only to a file.
 So, we can extract a nested archive to a memory stream.

 {{% alert color="primary" %}}